 This type of role is carried out in those industries where natural resources are grown or extracted; petroleum, farming or mining, for example.
 A resources project manager works to ensure that the production process is as efficient as it can possibly be.
 There are many opportunities in this type of role to work outdoors or to travel across the world.
 However, a background in the particular industry is often necessary so project managers tend to be promoted from an industry specific role.

-Whether you’re searching for your very first role as a project manager, or looking to expand your career horizons with a more senior role, remember that salary isn’t everything.
-In addition to assessing how much you might expect to get paid, you need to enjoy the job that you do and work for a company that will appreciate the effort you put in.
+Whether you’re searching for your very first role as a project manager, or looking to expand your career horizons with a more senior role, remember that the project management courses you take and qualifications you achieve will impact your salary.
+But salary isn’t everything so in addition to assessing how much you might expect to get paid, you need to enjoy the job that you do and work for a company that will appreciate the effort you put in.